WeishiC/POCRM-with-Triple-Combinations/README.md

   - `148Orderings.RData` contains all 148 possible orderings for the 12 combinations example.
   - `ScenAgnosticOrd.RData` contains 8 scenario-agnostic orderings for the 12 combinations example.
   - `ScenSpecOrd.RData` contains 4 scenario-agnostic orderings for the 12 combinations example.
+  - `AROrd.RData` contains a list of 10 sets of orderings obtained from the Adding-Refining algorithm for the 12 combinations example.
   - `InconsisOrd.RData` contains an inconsistent choice of 4 orderings for the 12 combinations example.
   - `OrderScen_12combo.RData` contains the 47 order-scenarios for the 12 combinations example.
   - `SimScen.RData` contains the 12 scenarios used for the simulation study in the paper.